vahidhedayati/jssh/README.md

 Dependency :

-	compile ":jssh:1.3"
+	compile ":jssh:1.3-SNAPSHOT"

-This plugin is a web based solution that acts like a basic putty i.e. sshkey or username/password.
-It provides a variety of taglib calls that you can call from within your application to then interact with SSH connection(s) to Unix/Linux/Osx machines.
+This plugin is a web based basic putty i.e. sshkey or username/password.
+It provides a variety of taglib calls that you can call from within your application to then interact with SSH connection(s) to Unix/Linux/OSx machines.

-Once you have successfully configured connected your browser will provide something similar to a shell console and with the later Websocket methods you can literally interact live with your SSH connection(s).
+Once you have successfully configured connected.
+Your browser will provide something similar to a shell console and with the latter Websocket calls you can literally interact live with your SSH connection(s).